PROPEL: Pharmacy Pathways and Recruitment

 Get involved with PROPEL

-Do you share our passion for pharmacy, workforce development and or access to care for rural or urban underserved communities?
+Do you share our passion for pharmacy, workforce development, and or improving access to medical care for rural or urban communities?

 We would like to explore ways we could work with you to increase awareness of the many rewarding career opportunities in pharmacy and create supportive pathways to achieving students’ career goals.